Quick Exit

 Examples of private fostering

-• Children sent to this country (e.g. for education or health care) by parents who live overseas
+• Children sent to this country (for example, for education or health care) by parents who live overseas

-• A teenager living with a friend’s family because they don’t get on with their own family
+• Teenagers living with a friend’s family because they don’t get on with their own family

 • Children living with a friend’s family because their parents’ study or work involves unsociable hours or travel, making it difficult to use ordinary day care or after-school care